 v=DMARC1; p=reject; sp=reject; rua=mailto:dmarc@example.com; adkim=s; aspf=s

-🏢 Enterprise (full reporting + strict)
+🏢 Larger organisation (full reporting + strict matching)

 v=DMARC1; p=reject; sp=reject; rua=mailto:dmarc@example.com; ruf=mailto:forensic@example.com; fo=1; adkim=s; aspf=s; ri=43200